 Sun exposure.
 South-facing patios get hot.
 Lighter-colored pavers stay cooler.
 Darker pavers look stunning but heat up significantly in summer.

 Drainage.
 Charles County’s clay soil doesn’t drain well.
-We grade patios away from your foundation at a minimum 1% slope (½ inch per 4 feet) and may recommend a French drain system for problematic sites.
+A patio gets graded away from your foundation at a minimum 1% slope (½ inch per 4 feet), and a problematic site may call for a French drain.

 Tree roots.
 Existing mature trees impact patio placement and base depth.
-We work around significant trees rather than risking root damage that could kill them and create future heaving.
+Significant trees are worth designing around rather than risking root damage that kills the tree and heaves the patio later.

 HOA requirements.
 Many Charles County subdivisions have HOA architectural review requirements for hardscape work.
-We can help with submissions to your HOA.
+Submissions are part of the job.

 Future expansion.
-We plan patios to accommodate future additions: fire pits, pergolas, outdoor kitchens, pool decks.
+A patio should be planned around what comes later: fire pits, pergolas, outdoor kitchens, pool decks.
 Designing in expansion points is much cheaper than retrofitting.

 Pricing Guide